rnaidu02/CarND-Advanced-Lane-Lines/AdvanceLanesDetect_writeup.md

       ![curve_radius][image7]
 * Take the average of left and right curve radius to find the radius of the lane

-The position of the vehicle relative the center is defined in function `return_distance_from_center()` in cell #5 of  my ipython [notebook](./Advanced-Lane-Detection.ipynb).
+The position of the vehicle relative the center is defined in function `return_distance_from_center()` in cell #9 (lines 415 to 432)of  my ipython [notebook](./Advanced-Lane-Detection.ipynb).
 Here are the details of the implementation:
 * Find the bottom center of the view by taking half size of its width
 * Find the positions of left and right curve at the bottom of the view
 * Take the average or the mid point of the left and right lane positions as calculated before